 - Any combination of votes which does not result in a pass or fail must result in a deferred pass with conditions.

-If the final oral examination results in a deferred pass outcome, you may submit the dissertation for format review only after the signed Deferred Pass with Conditions Final Report Form has been received by the Office of Research and Doctoral Studies.
-Final approval of the dissertation will take place only after the edited dissertation has been reviewed by the Office of Research and Doctoral Studies.
+If the final oral examination results in a deferred pass outcome, you may submit the dissertation for format review only after the signed Deferred Pass with Conditions Final Report Form has been received by the Office of Doctoral Studies.
+Final approval of the dissertation will take place only after the edited dissertation has been reviewed by the Office of Doctoral Studies.

 This section describes the dissertation format that all Steinhardt doctoral candidates are required to follow.
-Dissertations must adhere to these requirements in order to be accepted by the Office of Research and Doctoral Studies for the scheduling of the final oral examination.
-Please read this section carefully and contact the Office of Research and Doctoral Studies Studies if you have any questions.
+Dissertations must adhere to these requirements in order to be accepted by the Office of Doctoral Studies for the scheduling of the final oral examination.
+Please read this section carefully and contact the Office of Doctoral Studies Studies if you have any questions.

 Choice of Style Manual